rafalcode/shiny-examples/README.md

 shiny-examples
 ==============

+"rfannot" version ... i.e. with rafalcode annotations note, code will be changed a bit

+>>> 001-hello
+Now uses a local sourced version of the old faithful data.
+Would be good to be able to choose.
+Not ethat the readme is rendered and is better seen if In the end, this is just an exercise how a histogram changes when you vary the number of buckets, because that is what the interaction allows you to do.
+Essentially this allows exploratpory visual gauging of the data.

+>>> original README.md text:

 This is a collection of Shiny examples.
 You can see them in action on `http://gallery.shinyapps.io/example-name` where `example-name` is the directory name of an example here, e.g. http://gallery.shinyapps.io/001-hello